dandi/handbook/docs/11_view.md

 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>

 ## Search `Dandisets`
-In addition you can search across the `Dandisets` for specific contributor name or phrase, e.g. "house mouse", to get a subset of all `Dandisets`:
+In addition you can search across the `Dandisets` for any text part of the Dandiset metadata record.
+The text may be about contributor names, modalities, or species.
+For example,  `"house mouse"` will return a subset of all `Dandisets`, while `"mouse house"` will likely not return any.
+When unquoted each word is used as an `OR`.

 <img
 src="./img/web_search.png"